Thothian/ProjectInitializationAutomation/README.md

 ```

 ### Potential Issues:
-Will run into a error pushing initial commit if you haven't correctly generated and paired your ssh key with your github account
+1. Will run into a error pushing initial commit if you haven't correctly generated and paired your ssh key with your github account

-Filepaths
+2. Filepaths may be incorrect depending on where you clone the repository to

 ### Usage:
 ```bash